-An OFC's investment property is required to be entrusted to a custodian for safe-keeping by Part IVA of the SFO.
+An OFC's investment property is required to be entrusted to a custodian for safe-keeping by Part IVA of the SFO, regardless of the type of assets underlying the OFC.
 A custodian incorporated outside of Hong Kong must appoint a process agent, unless it is a registered non-Hong Kong company under Part 16 of the CO which has an authorised representative on whom documents may be served in Hong Kong.